 Another way that focusing on creating capsules pays off is by saving money.
 Once the client is clear on what her current needs are, she will be less tempted to shop for a lifestyle she aspires to or the one she used to have, and she’ll buy instead the things that express and support the lifestyle she actually has.

-- Jeans – white, boot cut only
+- Jeans – white, boot cut only, flat front

 - T-shirts – light colors to conceal dandruff; v-neck only; 3/4 sleeves ideally